mlcommons/ck/README.md

 runs a given automation either natively or inside automatically-generated containers and unifies input and output as a Python dictionary or JSON/YAML file.

-Our goal is to make it easier to prototype, build, run, benchmark and optimize complex AI/ML applications across diverse and rapidly evolving models, data sets, software and hardware simply by chaining these unified CM scripts into [portable, human-readable and reusable workflows](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-image-classification-onnx-py/_cm.yaml).
+Our goal is to make it easier to prototype, build, run, benchmark, optimize and manage complex AI/ML applications across diverse and rapidly evolving models, data sets, software and hardware simply by chaining these unified CM scripts into [portable, human-readable and reusable workflows](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/app-image-classification-onnx-py/_cm.yaml).